-However, start-ups, small businesses and those with poor credit scores may still qualify for a variety of products, such as an unsecured merchant cash advance, which is repaid automatically via future card transactions – so bad credit is not necessarily a barrier to getting the funding you need.
+However, start-ups, small businesses and those with poor credit scores may still qualify for a variety of products, such as a startup business loan or a merchant cash advance, which is repaid automatically via future card transactions – so bad credit is not necessarily a barrier to getting the funding you need.

 In some cases, depending on the circumstances, you will be asked to provide a personal guarantee.
 This is the case for some secured and unsecured business loans.
 Just as a commercial asset would be seized if the loan was not repaid, the personal asset would be used to pay the remaining outstanding balance.

 The interest rates for business loans are generally low.
-However, each type of loan and lender will be different and have their own terms and conditions, so be sure to check this when looking for your business funding provider.
+However, each type of loan and lender will be different and have their own APR's, fees and terms and conditions, so be sure to check the cost differences when looking for your business funding provider.

 To give you a clearer idea of the payback amount based on the cost of the loan, we have created an easy-to-use business loan calculator.
 For a more bespoke and accurate calculation of costs and interest rates, we advise getting a quote here.